uncenter/dotfiles/README.md

 My dotfiles configuration for macOS!

-> This repository was heavily inspired by [rememberYou/dotfiles](https://github.com/rememberYou/dotfiles) and [ryanccn/dotfiles](https://github.com/ryanccn/dotfiles), many thanks to them!

 ## Structure

 I like to keep my home directory as clean as possible in accordance with the [XDG base directory specification](https://specifications.freedesktop.org/basedir-spec/basedir-spec-latest.html):